NatalieC15/Coding/README.md

 OK
 ```
 Other LRG.xml files can be tested by changing the code.
-To do this, first ensure there is a copy of the XML file that you want to use to test.
-Then go into the lrg1.py script and edit the following part of the code:
+To do this, first ensure there is a copy of the XML file that you want to use to test within the Test folder.
+Then edit the lrg1.py script by swapping out 1 in LRG_1.xml for the LRG number of the XML file you want to use to test with:
 ```
 import xml.etree.ElementTree as ET tree = ET.parse('LRG_1.xml')
 root = tree.getroot()
 ```
-Just swap out 1 in LRG_1.xml for the LRG number of the XML file you want to use to test with.
+For example swap 'LRG_1.xml' with 'LRG_16.xml'.

 Then go into test_lrg1.py and edit the following code:
 ```